IO International Office

 However, spaces at partner universities are limited, so it's essential to stay updated on available spots, which are shared in the Info Session presentation linked below or found on the Partner University page here on Moodle.

-For a deeper look at each partner university, visit this Partner University page, explore experience reports Mobility Online, or reach out to us directly.
+For a deeper look at each partner university, visit this Partner University page, explore experience reports on Mobility Online, or reach out to us directly.

 Partner Universities worldwide